The internal battle you keep losing

 The mechanism is straightforward.
 Rather than applying a single productivity system across an entire project, the Creative Phase Multiplier asks one question at the start of each work session: “Which phase is this task in?”
 The answer determines which productivity rules apply.

 Phase 1: Exploration.
 No task lists, no timers.
-Schedule a protected block (60-90 minutes) with zero deliverables.
-Read, sketch, research, walk – the only rule is no output pressure.
-This is where the default mode network does its work [3].
+Schedule a protected block (60 to 90 minutes) with zero deliverables.
+Read, sketch, research, walk.
+The only rule is no output pressure.
+This is the phase where mind-wandering does its work, generating the loose associations that later become ideas [8].

-If you’re a creative who feels guilty during this phase, think of it as R&D. Companies budget for R&D separately from production – you should too.
+If you are a creative who feels guilty during this phase, think of it as R&D. Companies budget for R&D separately from production, and you should too.

 Phase 2: Creation.
-Longer uninterrupted blocks (2-4 hours).
-Minimal structure, but a clear starting point from exploration.
-The goal is “get the first version out of your head.”
-Csikszentmihalyi’s research on flow states found that complete absorption in a challenging task matching the creator’s skill level produces both higher quality and well-being [6].
+Longer uninterrupted blocks (2 to 4 hours).
+Minimal structure, but a clear starting point carried over from exploration.
+The goal is to get the first version out of your head.
+Csikszentmihalyi’s research on flow states describes how complete absorption in a challenging task that matches the creator’s skill level is associated with peak well-being and the subjective experience of optimal performance [6].

 This block needs to happen during peak creative energy.
 Managing creative energy breaks down how to find that window.

 Phase 3: Refinement.
 Now the convergent tools become your ally.
 Checklists, editing frameworks, comparison against standards.
-This is where focused attention matters most – distractions during refinement introduce errors rather than sparking ideas.
+This is where focused attention matters most, because distractions during refinement introduce errors rather than sparking ideas.

 Phase 4: Delivery.
 Project management, deadlines, client communication, quality assurance.
 Full productivity mode.
-The creativity has already happened; the job now is getting finished work into the world.
+The creativity has already happened, and the job now is getting finished work into the world.

 Quick phase-identification assessment